cbartram/pi-assistant/README.md

     - "whatever_your_intent_is_called"
 ```

-The plugins currently added to this repository expect that within your [Wit.ai](https://wit.ai) account you have utterances and intents for:
+The default plugins which are enabled by default expect that within your [Wit.ai](https://wit.ai) account you have utterances for the following intents:

 - date
 - time
 - wit$cancel

+## Plugin Setup

+See [Individual plugin setup](./docs/plugins.md) for more information on
+setting up and configuring each individual plugin like Philips Hue, Feit Electric, Weather, and more.

 ## Running Unit Tests